gourav2304/React-BMI-Calculator/README.md

 BMI Calculation: The app calculates BMI using the formula:
 BMI
 =
-weight in kg
+weight in kg/
 (
 height in cm
+÷
+100
 )
 2
 BMI=
-(height in cm)
+(height in cm÷100)
 2

-weight in lbs
+weight in kg
+​
 ​

 BMI Classification: Displays a message indicating whether the user is underweight, healthy weight, or overweight based on their BMI value.